The Palmer Law Firm

 www.thepalmerlawfirm.com

-(c) 2021 Sean Y. Palmer
+(c) 2024 Sean Y. Palmer

-This website is for educational purposes.
-The information you obtain at this site is informational only and is not, nor is it intended to be, legal advice.
-You should consult with an attorney for advice regarding your individual situation.
+This website is for educational and informational purposes only and is not, nor is it intended to be, legal advice.
+Viewing of this website does not create an attorney-client relationship.
+All legal matters should be discussed with a licensed attorney before you take any action.
+You should consult with an attorney for advice for your individual situation.
 Sean Y. Palmer is the attorney responsible for the content of this site.

-DATA NOTIFICATION
+DATA NOTIFICATION:

-Pursuant to the Health Insurance and Portability and Accountability Act, and the Texas Medical Records Privacy Act of the Texas Health and Safety Code, consumers are noticed that their protected health care information may be transmitted electronically.
+Pursuant to the Health Insurance Portability and Accountability Act, and the Texas Medical Records Privacy Act of the Texas Health and Safety Code, consumers are noticed that their protected healthcare information may be transmitted electronically.

 • CALL: 832-819-3529